locize/blog/source/_posts/what-is-i18n.md

 ### How are developers affected from it <a name="developers"></a>

-This is where l10n enters the picture.
-L10n, or localization, is the software component or service of internationalization.
-As a result, the developers who are involved are a critical component of your internationalization's success.
+This is where localization, or l10n, comes into play.
+It's a part of making software global, or internationalization (i18n), focusing on adapting software or services for different markets.
+The developers working on this are key to the success of making your product global.

-i18n is the process by which developers prepare a software product for use in markets other than the one in which their company operates.
+i18n is how developers get software ready for use in countries outside where the company is based.

-Developers are indirectly responsible for the results that appear in search engine results such as Google.
-You can optimize Google Search results for your site if it provides different content to users in different languages, countries, or regions.
+They also play a role in how well your content does in search engines like Google.
+If your website offers content in various languages or for different places, you can improve how it shows up in Google searches.

 This <a href="https://developers.google.com/search/docs/advanced/crawling/managing-multi-regional-sites?visit_id=637780250358013835-1550662745&rd=1" title="guide">guide</a>  will help you on that.